Yoast/custom-field-finder/readme.txt

 Allows you to easily find the custom fields (including hidden custom fields) and their values for a post, page or custom post type post.

-Just go to Tools -> Custom Field Finder, enter the post ID of any post and you'll see all the custom fields, including the ones that start with an underscore ( _ ) that are normally hidden from the custom fields interface.
+Just go to Tools - Custom field finder, enter the post ID of any post and you'll see all the custom fields.
+This includes the custom fields that start with an underscore ( _ ) that are normally hidden from the custom fields interface.

 == Installation ==